-Sandglass is dedicated to the arts of theater and puppetry as means of exploring contemporary issues, inspiring dialogue, and sparking wonder — by creating original ensemble performances and collaborations, presenting diverse theater artists, producing events that serve our communities, and teaching our art.
+Sandglass is dedicated to the arts of theater and puppetry as a means of exploring contemporary issues, inspiring dialogue, and sparking wonder.
+We create original ensemble performances and collaborations, present diverse theater artists, produce events that serve our communities, and teach our art.

-Sandglass will be a bridge in our local, national, and international communities for artistic and social development.
-We will inspire new generations of diverse artists and audiences to further embrace puppetry and theatre as thriving art forms that seek truth and a broader perspective, generate compassion, and celebrate the human spirit.
+Sandglass is a bridge in our local, national, and international communities for artistic and social development.
+We inspire new generations of diverse artists and audiences to further embrace puppetry and theater as thriving art forms that seek truth, a broader perspective, generate compassion, and celebrate the human spirit.

 Eric Bass, Co-Artistic Director and Founder

 Gabriel Thom Pasculli, Creative Producer

 Jana Zeller, Associate Producer

 Kirk Murphy, Associate Producer

 Ensemble and Associate Artists

 Kaitee Yaeko Tredway